Your First Travel Credit Card- Best Main Players

 Is your head spinning while thinking of credit card strategy?

-AMEX has its own trifecta- though I think a little less useful than Chase’s.
-It is the Platinum Card, Amex Gold Card, Blue Business Plus (no fee).
-They all work together to get you great earning potential in the AMEX ecosystem BUT unlike Chase, you can also have each of these individual cards and use the points with their 20 transfer partners.
-This makes it less of a big deal to have all 3, but the annual fees on the gold and platinum cards are high!
+AMEX has its own trifecta – although I think a little less useful than Chase.
+It includes the Platinum Card, Amex Gold Card and Blue Business Plus (no fee).
+They all work together to get you great earning potential in the AMEX ecosystem – BUT, unlike Chase, you can also have each of these individual cards and use the points with their 20 transfer partners.
+This makes it less of a big deal to have all three, but the annual fees on the Gold and Platinum cards are high!

 Capital One and Citi are less intense.
-Capital One Venture or Venture X pairs well with the Capital One Savor card (plus you can only have 2 personal capital one cards).
+Capital One Venture or Venture X pairs well with the Capital One Savor card (plus you can only have two personal Capital One cards).
 Citi has its Citi premiere and Citi reward pairs as a great combo.

 So there’s your roadmap of your first travel credit cards!